-No satellite radio reception is available and "NO SAT" is displayed when the RADIO button is pressed unless optional satellite receiver and antenna are installed, and an XM® or SIRIUSTM satellite radio service subscription is active.
+\No satellite radio reception is available and "NO SAT" is displayed when the RADIO button is pressed unless optional satellite receiver and antenna are installed, and an XM® or SIRIUSTM satellite radio service subscription is active.
 Satellite radio not available in Alaska, Hawaii and Guam.

-FM/AM/SAT RADIO WITH COMPACT DISC (CD) PLAYER (Type A)/CD CHANGER (Type B)
+FM/AM/SAT RADIO WITH COMPACT DISC (CD) PLAYER (if so equipped)